NathanSwedlund/HandwritingCalculator/README.txt

 Date: 05/04/20

 Branches:
-	We have many branches that have differnt things.
-Most of the work in these branches failed ot produce good results.
+	We have many branches that have different things.
+Most of the work in these branches failed to produce good results.
 Master is the culmination.

 Project Structure:
 	- Data/ - contains CSV files for Math and MNIST Dataset